Helplines/Services

 We also visit the elderly or lonely at home and also the sick in hospitals and nursing homes.

 The Conference also runs a small charity shop at 11 Park St. with the help of volunteers.
-The shop is open on a Saturday between the hours of 12 noon and 4p.m. (times are always under review).

 The society is always very grateful to receive good quality clothes, bric & brac and unwanted gifts.
 However, we are no longer able to accept any furniture or electrical goods of any description for Health & Safety reasons.